Unofficial Pluslife FAQ (EN)

 Compared to conventional rapid tests, which rely on direct detection of the pathogen, Pluslife tests - like other molecular tests - rely on exponential amplification of genetic material and can detect pathogens at lower levels and therefore earlier during the exponential amplification process, often before viral load is high enough for transmission.

 Device and tests are sold by Altruan.
-For non-commercial use, Altruan worked with us to offer special conditions to our community - email us for details (discount [ät] virus.sucks).
+For non-commercial use, Altruan offers special conditions to our community - email us for details (discount [ät] virus.sucks).

-This website is private, independent and non-commercial.
+This website is independent and non-commercial.
 We do not receive any commission or other compensation.

 Tips and tricks